keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 After these two changes are made in our git repository, ArgoCD will see changes and re-trigger deployment of `podtato-head` application.
 Keptn waits until all of the
-application pods are running and afterwards, it executes `post-deployment` tasks.
+application pods are running and afterwards, it executes `post-deployment-evaluation` tasks.

-Due to misconfiguration of the `podtato-head-frontend` Deployment, the service is exposed on port `8080` instead of `8081` as it's expected by the task.
+Due to slow `response time` of the `podtato-head-frontend` microservice, the executed `KeptnEvaluation` fails.
-The executed `KeptnTask` therefore fails.

 Here we can see that with the use of Keptn we can perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
-Similarly to `KeptnTasks`, `KeptnEvaluations` can be executed as part of a quality health check for our application.
+Similarly to `KeptnEvaluations`, `KeptnTasks` can be executed as part of a quality health check for our application.

 ## How to show Keptn health status in ArgoCD UI?